-The Holt School's Governing body exists to provide strategic leadership for the school in partnership with the Headteacher and Senior Leadership Team and is responsible and accountable in law and practice for major decisions taken by school for its future.
-A further key role is to act as a "critical friend" in providing fair and constructive challenge to the Headteacher and her team.
+The Holt School's Governing body exists to provide strategic leadership for the school in partnership with the Co-Headteachers and Senior Leadership Team and is responsible and accountable in law and practice for major decisions taken by school for its future.
+A further key role is to act as a "critical friend" in providing fair and constructive challenge to the Co-Headteachers and their team.

-There are currently seventeen Governors: six parent Governors elected by parents of students at the school; three staff Governors elected by their colleagues; seven community Governors appointed by members of the Academy Trust; and the Headteacher who is an ex-officio member.
+There are currently seventeen Governors: seven parent Governors elected by parents of students at the school; three staff Governors elected by their colleagues; five community Governors appointed by members of the Academy Trust; and the Co-Headteachers.
 Upon conversion of the school to academy status, Governors felt it important to maintain the principle of election of Governors by their peer groups, including staff and parents, in order to achieve appropriate representation of the various stakeholder groups.

 The Full Governing Body meets at least termly with its detailed work carried out by the Finance & Premises, Standards & Curriculum and Strategic Committees with a similar frequency.
 In addition, there is a small group who meet to consider Health & Safety matters.
 A scheme of delegation exists to ensure that decisions are made at an appropriate level and in a timely and efficient way.